oshi/oshi/README.md

 Usage
 -----
-Include OSHI and its dependencies on your classpath.
+1. Include OSHI and its dependencies on your classpath.
 We strongly recommend you add OSHI as a dependency to your project dependency manager such as Maven or Gradle.
 You can [find the appropriate syntax to include OSHI here](https://search.maven.org/artifact/com.github.oshi/oshi-core/5.2.0/jar).

-Create a new instance of `SystemInfo` and use the getters to access additional information, such as:
+2. Create a new instance of `SystemInfo`

+3. Use the getters from `SystemInfo` to access hardware or operating system components, such as:

 ```
 SystemInfo si = new SystemInfo();
 HardwareAbstractionLayer hal = si.getHardware();